 Sandra Day O’Connor was the first woman on the Supreme Court, and she reported feeling anxious and stigmatized as a result.
 By virtue of being the only woman on the court, O’Connor felt that she was being asked to speak on behalf of all women, and thus began questioning her own decisions more than she would have otherwise.
 O’Connor’s behavior mirrors that of the test-takers in some of Steele’s experiments—they feel burdened by the extra pressure of their minority status.

 Essentially, Ginsburg and O’Connor were describing identity contingencies.
 With two female justices on the court, Ginsburg and O’Connor gained enough “critical mass” to circumvent the extra scrutiny of their peers.
 Psychologists have studied the concept of critical mass in many different settings.
 From their perspective, critical mass is defined as “the point at which there are enough minorities in a setting … that individual minorities no longer feel uncomfortable there because they are minorities.”
-For example, studies have shown that when the number of women in an orchestra approached twenty percent, the women no longer feel as stressed and stigmatized—suggesting that twenty percent is the “critical mass” for an orchestra.
+For example, studies have shown that when the number of women in an orchestra approached forty percent, the women no longer feel as stressed and stigmatized—suggesting that forty percent is the “critical mass” for an orchestra.

 In the 1990s, Steele researched the factors that lead to a person being affected by identity threats.
 Initially, he believed that psychological factors, such as confidence, were most relevant.
 But over time, he began to realize that often, the people who were most confident—such as O’Connor—suffered from identity threats the most.
 Steele began to understand that environmental factors were just as important in predicting people’s responses to identity threats.
 Steele assumed that environmental cues, some of them almost undetectable, have a discernible influence on people’s behavior.